-“The manufacture by the pilot plant leverages platform fermentation and purification technology developed at the pilot plant going back to facility start up in 2006,” said David Lindsay, Ph.D., director, VCMP.
+“The manufacture by the pilot plant leverages platform fermentation and purification technology developed at the pilot plant going back to facility start up in 2006,” Lindsay said.

-The VRC plans to continue the Phase I trial alongside the planned Phase II trials, although Phase I is already producing promising results—the vaccine has successfully triggered antibody responses against Zika antigens.
+The Vaccine Research Center plans to continue the Phase I trial alongside the planned Phase II trials.
+The Phase I trial is already producing promising results.
+The vaccine has successfully triggered antibody responses against Zika.

-While the VRC hopes to conclude the trials by 2019, the VCMP plans to continue producing the investigational vaccine for as long as there is clinical demand for it.
+While the Vaccine Research Center hopes to conclude the trials by 2019, the VCMP plans to continue producing the investigational vaccine for as long as there is clinical demand for it.